[mc4wp_form id="5389"]

 Common pitfalls that plague associations following a hurricane strike include:

-• Disputes frequently emerge between various insurance carriers (flood, windstorm, property) and the Association over the nature and extent of damage, cost of repair or replacement, and/or whether appropriate mitigation efforts were put in place.
+• Disputes frequently emerge between various insurance carriers (flood, windstorm, property) and the association over the nature and extent of damage, cost of repair or replacement, and/or whether appropriate mitigation efforts were put in place.
 It is important for the association to timely file its proof of loss.
-Be aware that if the insurer can prove that the association failed to cooperate, then no payment is due under the policy, regardless of the size of the claim.
-In addition, if the association commits fraud in the application for insurance or in the presentation of the claim, such act(s) can result in the loss of all coverage, not just the portion upon which the fraudulent claim is based.
+Be aware that if the insurer can prove that the association failed to cooperate, then payment due under the policy could be delayed or denied, regardless of the size of the claim.
+In addition, the association needs to ensure that its claim is accurate, as inaccurate claims can also result in the loss or delay in coverage.

-• Claims made by unit owners against their boards over the mismanagement of insurance claims and insurance proceeds.
-The association owes a fiduciary duty to the owners and their mortgagees to exercise reasonable care in the pursuit of their insurance claims and management of any insurance proceeds received.
-It is not acceptable for a board to choose to not pursue a legitimate claim and, instead, opt to specially assess the owners for necessary repairs and replacements.
-A southwest Florida community learned this lesson the hard way when it was sued by its members for not properly pursuing a large insurance claim after Hurricane Wilma.
+• Claims made by owners against their boards over the alleged mismanagement of insurance claims and insurance proceeds.
+The association owes a fiduciary duty to the owners to exercise reasonable care in the pursuit of their insurance claims and management of any insurance proceeds received.
+It is also important to properly reconstruct the damaged property for several reasons, including the need to avoid providing the insurance carrier a potential excuse to not provide coverage when the next hurricane strikes.

 • Suits against contractors and subcontractors over poor quality repairs.